 Master's Programme in Political Science and Management

-demonstrate familiarity of the current challenges confronting the EU and its Member States
+be able to demonstrate familiarity of the current challenges confronting the EU and its Member States

-analyse conflicting interests and developments underwriting current issues of the European Union
+be able to analyze conflicting interests and developments underwriting current issues of the European Union

-critically assess the perspectives for future development of the European Union
+be able to critically assess the perspectives for future development of the European Union

 This course is offered during summer and will be based on lectures, working groups and seminars.
 Students are expected to engage actively.